AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 Refer to the [Adobe Campaign Classic Release Notes](../../rn/using/latest-release.md) for release related updates.

+## May 2021 (#may-2021)

+**Documentation updates coming with the 21.1.3 release**

+The “Billing (billing)” technical workflow description now includes the tasks originally performed by the “Number of active billing profiles (billingActiveContactCount)”.
+[Read more](../../workflow/using/about-technical-workflows.md)

 ## April 2021 {#april-2021}

 A new section has been on how to work with Adobe Experience Platform Sources and Destinations to share data between Campaign Classic and Adobe Real-time Customer Data Platform (RTCDP).
 [Read more](../../integrations/using/get-started-sources-destinations.md)